flinchy/WEBPACK-BOILERPLATE/README.md

-# A simple webpack boilerplate
+# A simple webpack boilerplate Configuration

 ## How to install webpack cli